 - Completely the original work of the entrant(s).

 - Not created or funded by broadcast networks, cable networks, or major production studios.

 - Not copied from any other source, previously broadcast, or otherwise distributed or disseminated on television.

 - Not in violation of or conflict with the trademark, copyright, rights of privacy, rights of publicity, or any other rights, of any kind or nature, of any other person or entity.

 - All files must be uploaded as PDF documents.

-The NYTVF Scripts competition accepts entries beginning on April 11, 2017 and ending May 16, 2017 or until 2,000 comedy scripts and 1,500 drama scripts are submitted, whichever comes first.
+The NYTVF Scripts competition accepts entries beginning on March 7 2018 and ending March 28, 2018 or until 2,000 comedy scripts and 1,500 drama scripts are submitted, whichever comes first.
 Writers are permitted to submit multiple entries to the competition.
-All entries must be received by the NYTVF no later than 11:59am (noon) EST on May 16, 2017.
-Final notification for all Official Selections to the NYTVF Scripts Competition will be made around mid-August 2017.
+All entries must be received by the NYTVF no later than 11:59am (noon) EST on March 28, 2018.
+Final notification for all Official Selections to the NYTVF Scripts Competition will be made around mid-May, 2018.